-Relevant public disclosures, as mentioned in this Report, are available from the Company's website at www.posteitaliane.it.
+Relevant public disclosures, as mentioned in this Report, are available from the Company's website (www.posteitaliane.it).

-In addition to the foregoing, it should be noted that the Company's corporate governance structure complies with the provisions of the Supervisory Regulations issued by the Bank of Italy (hereinafter, also the "Supervisory Regulations") applicable to Poste Italiane as a result of business activities conducted through its segregated capital - established by the Company with effect from May 2, 2011, pursuant to article 2, paragraph 17-octies ff. of Legislative Decree no. 225 of December 29, 2010, converted with amendments into Law no. 10, February 26, 2011, in a resolution by the Shareholder's Meeting in extraordinary session held on April 14, 2011 - earmarked exclusively for the exercise of BancoPosta activities (hereinafter, also referred to as "BancoPosta Ring-fenced Capital").
+In addition to the foregoing, it should be noted that the Company's corporate governance structure complies with the provisions of the Circular no. 285/2013 on prudential regulations for banks issued by the Bank of Italy (hereinafter, also the "Supervisory Regulations"), applicable to Poste Italiane as a result of business activities conducted through its segregated capital - established by the Company with effect from 2 May 2011, pursuant to article 2, paragraph 17-octies ff. of Legislative Decree no. 225 of 29 December 2010, converted with amendments into Law no. 10 of 26 February 2011, in a resolution by the Shareholder's Meeting in extraordinary session held on 14 April 2011 - earmarked exclusively for the exercise of BancoPosta activities (hereinafter, also referred to as "BancoPosta Ring-fenced Capital" or "BancoPosta").